CERT/CC

 --temp-directory=DIR_PATH

 Specify the name of the directory in which to store data files temporarily when more records have been read that will fit into RAM.
-This switch overrides the directory specified in the SILK_TMPDIR environment variable, which overrides the directory specified in the TMPDIR variable, which overrides /tmp.
+This switch overrides the directory specified in the SILK_TMPDIR environment variable, which overrides the directory specified in the TMPDIR variable, which overrides the default, /tmp.

 --buffer-size=SIZE